mguilherme/kotlin-examples/README.md

 ## Pig Latin
 Write function that translates a text to __Pig Latin__ and back.
 English is translated to Pig Latin by taking the first letter of every word, moving it to the end of the word and adding ‘__ay__’. “__The quick brown fox__” becomes “__Hetay uickqay rownbay oxfay__”.

+# Morse Code
+Write a program that automatically converts English text to Morse.

 ## List and String
 Collection of string a list exercises.